Gambian dalasi: Banknotes

-See also; Banknotes of the Gambian dalasi

-Banknotes currently in circulation are 5, 10, 20, 25, 50, 100, and 200 dalasis.
+Banknotes currently in circulation are 5, 10, 20, 25, 50, 100 and 200 dalasis.
 1 dalasi notes were issued between 1971 and 1987.
 Current banknotes were first issued on 27 July 1996, then reprinted in 2001.
-On 27 July 2006, the Central Bank of the Gambia issued a new series of notes with images similar to the preceding issues, but with improvements in their designs, paper thickness, and security features.
-Most noticeably, the old white borders have been removed, giving the notes full printing of its main colors.
-Furthermore, the 5 and 10 Dalasis are coated with a special varnish to extend circulation life.
-Finally, the security features of the 100 Dalasis have been upgraded by the inclusion of a silver foil on the front of the note with the image of 100 embossed into the foil.
+On 27 July 2006, the Central Bank of The Gambia issued a new series of notes with images similar to the preceding issues, but with improvements in their designs, paper thickness, and security features.
+Most noticeably, the old white borders have been removed, giving the notes full printing of its main colours.
+Furthermore, the 5 and 10 dalasis are coated with a special varnish to extend circulation life.
+Finally, the security features of the 100 dalasis have been upgraded by the inclusion of a silver foil on the front of the note with the image of 100 embossed into the foil.

-A polymer commemorative 20 Dalasis was put into circulation to commemorate 20 years of Progress and Self-Reliance under Yahya Jammeh's dictatorship.
+A polymer commemorative 20 Dalasis was also put into circulation to commemorate 20 years of then-President Yahya Jammeh's rule.

-On April 15, 2015, the Central Bank of the Gambia released a new family of banknotes that includes two new denominations, a 20 dalasis note to replace the 25 Dalasis note and a 200 dalasis note, twice the value of the previously highest denomination.
-All of the notes feature a portrait of the former President of the Gambia, Yahya Jammeh.
+On 15 April 2015, the Central Bank of The Gambia released a new family of banknotes that includes two new denominations, a 20 dalasis note to replace the 25 dalasis and a 200 dalasis note, twice the value of the previously highest denomination.
+All of the notes feature a portrait of Yahya Jammeh.

-In February 2018, a new series of banknotes believed to be a reprinting of the 2006-13 issues, but with a new signature combination, will be released as an interim measure to replace notes with the portrait of former President of the Gambia Yahya Jammeh.
-The notes bearing his image will be removed from circulation.
+In February 2018, a new series of banknotes believed to be a reprinting of the 2006–2013 issues, but with a new signature combination, will be released as an interim measure to replace those with the portrait of Yahya Jammeh.

 A whole new series is being released during June 2019.